Mobile security: Jailbreaking and rooting

-Jailbreaking is also a physical access vulnerability, in which a mobile device user hacks into device to unlock it, exploiting weaknesses in the operating system.
+Jailbreaking is also a physical access vulnerability, in which a mobile device user hacks into the device to unlock it, exploiting weaknesses in the operating system.
 Mobile device users take control of their own device by jailbreaking it, allowing them to customize the interface by installing applications, change system settings that are not allowed on the devices, tweak OS processes, and run uncertified programs.
 This openness exposes the device to a variety of malicious attacks which can compromise private data.

 Password cracking

 In 2010, researchers from the University of Pennsylvania investigated the possibility of cracking a device's password through a smudge attack (literally imaging the finger smudges on the screen to discern the user's password).
 The researchers were able to discern the device password up to 68% of the time under certain conditions.
-Outsiders may perform over-the-shoulder surveillance on victims, such as watching specific keystrokes or pattern gestures, to unlock device password or passcode.
+Outsiders may perform over-the-shoulder surveillance on victims, such as watching specific keystrokes or pattern gestures, to unlock the device password or passcode.